Trump and Pelosi Are Locked in Their First Battle. Neither Can Afford to Lose

 But step back from the sordid details, and you could hardly get a more accurate tableau of America’s new political reality: a nonfunctioning federal government whose leaders, each insisting the stakes are too high to budge, have retreated to their corners.
 At the center of the drama are the two towering figures whose clash will define the next biennium: Trump and Pelosi, the yang and yin of a divided America, two powerful leaders with their credibility on the line, both convinced they hold the winning hand.

-Read more: America’s Most Diverse Congress: Meet the Class of 2019
+America’s Most Diverse Congress: Meet the Class of 2019

 Neither can afford to lose.
 Trump has, after two years of distraction and delay, finally called the question of his signature policy promise, a wall on the southern border, which he insists must be a literal barrier made of concrete or steel.
 The wall is unpopular with the public and disdained by experts on both sides of the immigration debate.
 But the President is obsessed with playing to his hard-core base of supporters–and with his own self-image as a dominant alpha male–and caving would be an epic humiliation that could render him a premature lame duck and weaken his position ahead of a tough re-election campaign.
 Trump has been, if you will, pushed to the wall.